 Need to leave this webpage in a hurry?

-Domestic abuse can happen to anyone; partners; ex-partners; family members; any man or woman, regardless of sexuality, race, background or upbringing.
+Domestic abuse can happen to anyone; partners; ex-partners; family members; regardless of sexuality or gender orientation, race, background or upbringing.

 Children and young people can also be affected by the abuse that they see and hear, and they can be harmed as part of domestic abuse between adults.
 Young people may also experience abuse from their own boyfriend/girlfriend.